Rothy’s, whose ballet flats are all over Facebook and Pinterest, has raised $7 million in funding

 Aerostat startup Altaeros gets $7.5M from SoftBank to bring broadband wireless to rural areas

-You’ve likely seen them plastered across your social media accounts, if not on someone’s feet in San Francisco where the company is based: attractive women’s flats in bright red with black soles, or bright red with pink stripes and blue detailing, or a gray camo pattern with a red sole.
+You’ve likely seen them plastered across your social media accounts, if not on someone’s feet in San Francisco, where the company is based: attractive women’s flats in bright red with black soles, or bright red with pink stripes and blue detailing, or a gray camo pattern with a red sole.

-Rothy’s, available online only at the company’s site, seem to be everywhere suddenly.
+Rothy’s, available online only at the company’s site, suddenly seem to be everywhere.

 What’s the appeal?
 In addition to their aesthetics, the shoes are highly eco-friendly.
 Founders Roth Martin and Stephen Hawthornthwaite — a former gallery owner and investment banker, respectively — say the company has now used more than five million plastic water bottles to create an undisclosed number of shoes.
 How?
-After sourcing the bottles from recycling centers, they are “hot-washed” and sterilized, chipped into tiny flakes, then shaped into pellets that are then melted into malleable, threadlike fibers that get weaved into shoes by car-size knitting machines.
+After sourcing the bottles from recycling centers, they are “hot-washed” and sterilized, chipped into tiny flakes, then shaped into pellets that are then melted into malleable, thread-like fibers that get weaved into shoes by car-size knitting machines.

 Right now, the shoes are available in two silhouettes — a rounded and a pointed-toe version.
-Shoppers further have 20 different patterns from which to choose.
+Shoppers further have 20 patterns from which to choose.

-Yesterday, with talked with Martin and Hawthornthwaite about how, given their very different backgrounds, they came together to form this modern shoe company.
+Yesterday, TechCrunch talked with Martin and Hawthornthwaite about how, given their very different backgrounds, they came together to form this modern shoe company.
 We also talked about the company’s funding picture, including the $5 million that it quietly raised from Lightspeed Venture Partners in April.
 (The company had earlier raised $2 million in convertible notes, including from Finn Capital Partners, M13 and Grace Beauty Capital.)
 Our chat has been edited for length.

 TC: Neither of you worked in retail.
 How did Rothy’s come into being?